-The UPCP provides embedded engineering communication instruction throughout the ECE undergraduate curriculum, beginning in the sophomore year.
+The UPCP provides embedded engineering communication instruction throughout the ECE undergraduate curriculum, beginning in the first year.
 Senior Design is the final culmination in the development of engineering communicators.
 Our instructional approach relies on scaffolding technical writing and presentation experiences, increasing in difficultly and autonomy as our students grow in their communications skillset.

 Engineering communication is integrated into this semester-long series of hands-on laboratory exercises through lab summaries, project proposals, team design reports, and presentations.
 Students apply the engineering design process to communication by focusing on the needs of their users and then appropriately summarizing, organizing, and presenting the information.

 Students will develop a foundation in professional communication as they practice and refine effective strategies for professionalism in the digital age while navigating the early career planning process.
 Students will gain the knowledge and skills needed to understand and articulate who they are as emerging young professionals through personal marketing techniques and tools.

 · assess and communicate their skills, interests, and the value they bring to organizations, teams, extracurriculars, etc.

 · explore relevant career options and build a roadmap to develop the skills necessary for their desired professional path.

 · navigate the co-op and internship process at Georgia Tech, from recruitment to conducting an effective co-op/internship term.

 · conduct themselves professionally in various settings with a special focus on best practices for digital communications.